andkramer/ffxiv_asciiguides/README.md

 # Mini ASCII Guides for Final Fantasy XIV

 # Who am i?
-I'm Myhazael, a quite lazy player of Final Fantasy XIV.
-I play FFXIV on Omega@Chaos since the release of Shadowbringers and want to spread some of my little knowledge i acquired in this game.
+I'm Myhazael, developer for a big telecommunication company and a huge fan of Final Fantasy XIV.
+I play FFXIV on Omega@Chaos since the release of Shadowbringers and want to spread some of my little knowledge i acquired in this game due to this repository.

 # What can you find here?

+Since i am really bad at writing good looking guides, i though i might just use that, which i am the most used to: Writing readable stuff in good old ascii text format.

 ## Skysteel Relic Guide
 This is a small guide with all Requirements and Steps for Crafting a Skysteel Relic for you Discipline of Hand Job from scratch.